Markov Chain Monte Carlo convergence diagnostics

 Converged Leman density running mean trace plot

-Now we can see by comparing the corner plot to the plot I calculated directly that this MCMC has pretty much converged.
+Now we can see by comparing the corner plot to the plot I calculated directly, that this MCMC seems to have pretty much converged.
 From the trace this might not be clear, seeing as the y variable seems to be switching between modes, so it’s hard to tell if it’s actually centring around modes or mode switching (similar to label switching).
 However, with the running mean, you can see that we have converged to a singular value, despite the multi-modality of the problem!

-Another key thing to note here is that I’ve done this for the mean, but you could just as well do this for any statistical measure e.g. running variance, running median, or the running mean of any function of your samples that outputs a singular value.
+Another key thing to note here is that I’ve done this for the mean, but you could just as well do this for many other statistical measures, e.g., running variance, or the running mean of any function of your samples that outputs a singular value.

 Autocorrelation is not your friend

-Autocorrelation in simple terms is how related a variable’s current value with it’s past values.
+Autocorrelation in simple terms is how related a variable’s current value is with its past values.

 The calculation of autocorrelation is nicely expressed as a combination of the autocovariance and variance.